bunsanorg/yandex_contest_invoker_debian/README.md

 ## Build

-1. Fetch sources using `fetch` script.
+1. Fetch sources using `fetch.sh` script.
-2. Build it using your preferred utility (or use `debuild` script).
+2. Build it using your preferred utility (or use `debuild.sh` script).

 ## Testing

-After package installation user may test it using `tests` script.
+After package installation user may test it using `tests.sh` script.
 This will only work if user put `ENABLE_TESTS=yes` in `user-config.sh` file and run built package in-place.
 Testing log will be put into `tests.log` file.

 ## Cleaning

-- `clean` will reset sources to their original state (removing all files not included in selected commit).
+- `clean.sh` will reset sources to their original state (removing all files not included in selected commit).
-- `clean -f` will run clean even if `repack` is set.
+- `clean.sh -f` will run clean even if `repack` is set.

 ## Misc

-- `install` script is not supposed to be used directly.
+- `install.sh` script is not supposed to be used directly.
 It accepts single argument -- destination directory.
-- `build` script may be used directly (but it's result can't be used in debian package building).
+- `build.sh` script may be used directly (but it's result can't be used in debian package building).
 - If you want to only repack Debian package without rebuilding, set `repack` variable in `user-config.sh`.

 ## Dependencies